EricRohlfs/blog/docs/by-land-or-by-sea.md

 # By Land or by Sea

 (This is a rough draft of some thoughts that need a better way to explain when building web components.
- This might be a dig on trying to take proxy objects too far and ignoring the other tools at your disposal.)
+ This might be a dig on trying to take proxy objects too far and ignoring the other tools at your disposal.
+ Or about data driven web vs. using the web for the web.
+ )

 We all want things to be easy and rational.
 It sounds logical to have one way to do everything.
 In web-components and web development at large we work in a few domains HTML, JavaScript, CSS.